 The Perth Zoo is open every single day of the year.
 Some days are busier than others, which is why you need to pick your visiting day with a bit of thought!
 The Zoo opens at 9am and closes at 5pm, except on some special days where it may be open in the evening too.
 An important point is that the Zoo is a no smoking area, except for two clearly marked zones.

 Mini group (2 adults and 2 children) $89.2

 Zoo Members are FREE

 It can be difficult to navigate your way around the Perth Zoo.
-You can purchase the maps when you enter the Zoo for a few dollars, or you can download a Map of the Perth Zoo online.
+You get given maps when you enter the Zoo, or you can download a Map of the Perth Zoo online.
 We found the best way to navigate the Zoo was simply to do a big circle around the outside, and have a break at the café when people get hungry.
 Of course, skip things that you are truly not interested in, but as a whole every enclosure is worth the look.

 Facilities at the Zoo